 Joseph: I’m stood right here.

-Wise Man #2: On a donkey?
+Wise Man #2: You came here on a donkey?
 Why didn’t you just get the train?

-Mary: There was a train?!
-Nine months on a donkey and there was a TRAIN?!
+Mary: There was a TRAIN?!
+Nine months on a donkey and there was a fucking TRAIN?!

 Joseph: Erm… I was going to mention that.